 Maybe we all have fantasies of aging without a hitch- just doing what we do better, giving and talking as we

 please while becoming wise and old.
 But it doesn’t seem to work that way.
 Instead, it appears that in order to know and exercise real wisdom, we must first be taken to some Outland, some distant shore far from our comfort zones, far from our accustomed identity.
 The myth of Inanna teaches that at the deepest point on her journey to the underworld, she met Ereshkigal, the Goddess of the Great Below, who hung her body on a nearby hook to rot.
 Inanna struggled to keep her soul and body together and was reborn in grace.
+And didn’t Hecate light the way for Demeter in her search for Persephone?
 If we want to successfully undertake such a journey, we too must yield into dimensions that are broader than what is reflected to us through the content of our experiences.

 When there’s a feeling of bitterness, fear or incompleteness, faith is more difficult to come by yet, by definition faith is based not on proof but devotion-enduring fidelity to what one is bound to by pledge.
 And what have I pledged to?
 In my spiritual circles, sisterhood, kith and kin means we our pledge our support to one another in living life to the fullest extent possible.
 Whatever mistakes, transgressions or omissions we may have made, open disclosure to others and receptivity to their response can help us surrender to some of life’s hardest and most important lessons.